Skip to content

 2. The applicant or non-applicant spouse has provided a current category 2 photo ID with their application.

-If the expired passport is not in the applicant’s or non-applicant spouse’s current name, you must obtain evidence of a name change to confirm the identify.
+If the expired passport is not in the applicant’s or non-applicant spouse’s current name, you must obtain evidence of a name change to confirm the identity.
 The passport will not be accepted if the name-change evidence does not confirm the name on the passport.

 Expired international passports